ydharia/Rtcamp/README.md

 Using the checkbox user can select multiple Album and click the 'Move to Selected Album' then all the Selected Album move to the Google drive of the User.

 'Move All' link is Top of the Page.
 It can Move all the Album to the Google Drive.

+* How Google Drive Moving Work.

+When user click on move album(s) then moving work is assigned to Cron job so user can logout or shutdown device without waiting for complete moving process of albums.